RCordova2021/STA3100-FINAL/README.md

  <li>Then click confirm.</li>
  </ul>

+ The data will be displayed to the right of the inputs.
+To generate the data for a different car or metric, simply repreat the steps above.

  The tab labeled "Smiles per Gallon" contains a chart that compares the MPG of the car to it Horsepower.